dalgado-aws/BlogPosts/07_ScalaIdiomsForJavaDevelopers.md

 Without `Optional` , if we do not know the value of a parameter, we use `null`.
 Then we are forced to use `null` checks in the function body.

-With `Optional`, if we do not know the value of a parameter, we us `Optional.empty`.
+With `Optional`, if we do not know the value of a parameter, we use `Optional.empty`.
 And we get to skip all `null` checks in function body.
-If one of the parameters is `Optionsl.empty`, the chain of `flatMaps` will also return `Optional.empty` without us having to put in any null checks or `if` conditions.
+If one of the parameters is `Optional.empty`, the chain of `flatMaps` will also return `Optional.empty` without us having to put in any null checks or `if` conditions.

 The return value of the function invocation is an `Optional<Double>`.